dracony/fig-standards/proposed/task.md

     public function setParameter($name, $value);

     /**
-     * Returns the type of the TaskDefinitionInterface.
+     * Returns the name of the TaskDefinitionInterface.
      * Used in the TaskRepository, when searching for a task to use.
      *
      * @return string
      */
-    public function getType();
+    public function getName();

     /**
-     * Sets the type of the TaskDefinitionInterface.
+     * Sets the name of the TaskDefinitionInterface.
      * Should be configurable
      *
      * @return string
      */
-    public function setType();
+    public function setName();
 }
 ```